ledgetech/lua-resty-http/README.md

 `syntax: res, err = httpc:request_uri(uri, params)`

 The simple interface.
-Options supplied in the `params` table are the same as in the generic interface, and will override components found in the uri itself, Moreover you can set keepalive options with to fileds:
+Options supplied in the `params` table are the same as in the generic interface, and will override components found in the uri itself.

-* `keepalive_timeout` A value for tcpsock:setkeepalive (default is 0), Set `-1` to close connection immediately.
-* `keepalive_pool` A value for tcpsock:setkeepalive (default is lua_socket_pool_size).
+There are 3 additional parmaters for controlling keepalives:

+* `keepalive` Set to `false` to disable keepalives and immediately close the connection.
+* `keepalive_timeout` The maximal idle timeout (ms).
+Defaults to `lua_socket_keepalive_timeout`.
+* `keepalive_pool` The maxmimal number of connections in the pool.
+Defaults to `lua_socket_pool_size`.

 In this mode, there is no need to connect manually first.
 The connection is made on your behalf, suiting cases where you simply need to grab a URI without too much hassle.